(Japanese, active 1639-50)

 Bequest of Maud Eells Corning 1992.380

-Hydrangea, demon’s lantern, and greenbrier appear together in this scroll.
-The artist used the dripping-in (tarashikomi) technique to generate the sense of depth and dimension in the leaves of the plants.
+White hydrangea, orange-colored demon’s lantern, and greenbrier vine appear together in this scroll.
+The artist used the dripping-in (tarashikomi) technique to create a sense of depth and dimension in the leaves of the plants.
 A carefully controlled brush loaded with a high ratio of water to ink or color is key to the success of this brush method.
-Gold lines indicate the veins of leaves and seams of pods.
+Gold lines indicate the veins of leaves and the seams of pods.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.